Hounfor/The-Big-Deal-Add-On/README.md

 – The cover of The Mackies album has been added to the archive as a bonus.

+All download links have been updated.
+To update your TBD to version 1.1, go to the Mods directory, delete the fps_TheBigDealBEXCE folder there and reinstall according to the usual instructions.

 # FAQ:
 – I installed this mod and it doesn't work!